Do Go On - 532 - Dashcon Failure

 In a quickly deleted Tumblr post, DashCon staff wrote,

-tonight everything is cancelled we suspect it's due to the fact that upper management doesn't like
+We suspect it's due to the fact that upper management

 I cannot believe it.